-Nissin Cup Noodle Rich Fukahire Shark Fin Soup Flavor
+Nissin Cup Noodle Rich Fukahire Shark Fin Ramen

-Following the Suppon turtle soup flavor that I introduced the other day, another flavor was released on September 30 from Nissin’s Cup Noodle Rich instant ramen series.
+Following the Suppon turtle soup flavor that I introduced the other day, another limited-time instant ramen was released from Nissin’s Cup Noodle Rich line on September 30.

-Nissin Cup Noodle Rich Fukahire Soup Flavored Instant Ramen
+Cup Noodle Rich Fukahire Soup Flavor Instant Ramen

-As it name suggests, the Nissin’s “Cup Noodle Rich” line is the luxurious version of Nissin Cup Noodles, and this time the Rich cup ramen beautifully recreates the flavor of “Fukahire Soup (フカヒレスープ)”.
+As it name suggests, the “Cup Noodle Rich” series is the luxurious version of regular Nissin Cup Noodles, and this Rich instant ramen beautifully recreates the flavor of “Fukahire Soup (フカヒレスープ)”.

 What is Fukahire Soup?

-“Fukahire (フカヒレ)” means shark fin in Japanese as Fukahire soup is referred to as shark fin soup in English.
-Incidentally, the Japanese shark fin soup is originally a traditional Chinese dish.
+“Fukahire (フカヒレ)” is the Japanese word for “shark fin”, as Fukahire soup is referred to as shark fin soup in English.
+As you know, the soup is originally a traditional Chinese dish.

-The broth of Fukahire soup is rich chicken-based with a thick consistency, while the shark fins in the soup are almost tasteless but are enjoyed for their gelatinous texture like a cross between chewy and crunchy.
+The broth of Fukahire soup is chicken-based with a thick consistency.
+The gelatinous shark fins in the soup are almost tasteless but are enjoyed for their texture like a cross between chewy and crunchy.

-The shark fin soup is an expensive soup dish in Japan because Fukahire shark fins are sold at high prices in the market.
+Fukahire soup is an expensive dish in Japan because shark fins are rare and sold at high prices in the market.

-The black sachet attached to the top paper lid contains special oyster flavoring oil, which is added to the noodle soup as a finishing touch just before you eat the ramen.
+The black sachet attached to the top lid contains special oyster flavoring oil, which is added to the cup as a finishing touch after the noodles are cooked.

-3 minutes later, remove the top lid and add in the contents of the black sachet.
-Lastly, stir all the ingredients well and you can enjoy the Fukahire soup ramen.
+3 minutes later, remove the paper lid and add the contents of the black sachet.
+Lastly, stir all the ingredients well, and you can enjoy the Fukahire soup ramen.

-As for the taste, the broth is really tasty featuring the good fragrance of oyster sauce.
-With a rich umami taste, it is thick in consistency like a real Fukahire soup.
+As for the taste, the broth is flavorful and umami-rich with the pleasant fragrance of oyster sauce.
+It has a thick consistency like an actual Fukahire soup.

-Meanwhile, the noodles are normal quality, in other words, soft and not bouncy.
-Overall, I think this Fukahire soup flavored ramen is very satisfying for its price of 240 yen (about 2.4 USD).
+The wheat noodles are average in quality as usual, but as a whole, this Fukahire ramen is very satisfying for the price of 240 yen (about 2.4 USD).

-For those who want to know the ingredients, here it is.
-According to the list, the soup base of this cup ramen consists of lard, chicken seasoning, starch, pork seasoning, sugars, collagen peptide, oyster sauce, seafood seasoning, powdered soy sauce, wheat flour, gelatin, protein hydrolyzate, chicken oil, spices, and flavoring.
+According to that, the soup base of this cup ramen consists of lard, chicken seasoning, starch, pork seasoning, sugars, collagen peptide, oyster sauce, seafood seasoning, powdered soy sauce, wheat flour, gelatin, protein hydrolyzate, chicken oil, spices, and flavoring.